LevelUpMarketers/trying-to-adult-rva-2025/docs/EventPage.md

 ## Layout Overview

 The template uses a three‑column layout—sidebar, main content, and an ad column—all wrapped in a single `.tta-event-columns` container.
+The narrow **right** column now opens with a **Meet Our Local Partners** heading and a short message thanking supporting businesses before showing a random ad image.
-The random ad image sits in the narrow **right** column while the event details sidebar is on the left and the main content occupies the center.
+The event details sidebar remains on the left and the main content occupies the center.

 ## Current User Context Helper